-The European Standards Organizations (ESOs) have recently adopted a Masterplan on Education about Standardization, which sets the strategy for education about standardization for the coming years.
+The European Standards Organizations (ESOs) have adopted a Masterplan on Education about Standardization (pdf format), which sets the strategy for education about standardization for the coming years.
 It is a framework for orchestrated action of major stakeholders in Europe, with European level leadership, initiatives and vision, which support nationally coordinated and implemented actions.
 The European approach is designed to support national standardization bodies in creating their own structures to drive national activities and share best practices.

 2. The 'repository' of tools and materials is regularly updated with new information on initiatives undertaken by standardization organizations, education material, articles, reports, studies, surveys, etc.

 3. CEN, CENELEC and ETSI hosted the June 2013 conferences of the International Cooperation for Education about Standardization (ICES) and the European Academy for Standardization (EURAS).
 More info and presentations: ICES – EURAS